Understanding Operating System Operations: Key Concepts & Functions

 We all use devices every day, but very few people truly understand how they manage so many tasks without crashing.

-Whether you are a CS student preparing for exams, a developer preparing for interviews or just curious about how the system works internally, having a firm understanding of Operating System operation gives you more control over the technology that you depend on.
+Whether you are a CS student preparing for exams, a developer preparing for interviews, or just curious about how the system works internally, having a firm understanding of Operating System operations gives you more control over the technology that you depend on.

 In this blog, you will uncover what the OS actually does behind the scenes: how it controls processes, manages memory, secures your data, and runs hardware with precision.